ISLA-UH/libquantum/docs/libquantum/intallation.md

 # libquantum installation
-This section covers the basic on how to install and upgrade the libquntum library.
+This section covers the basics on how to install and upgrade the libquntum library.

 ### Installing and upgrading liquantum with pip